Turkish involvement in the Syrian civil war: 2019 military intervention

+Following the January 2019 Manbij bombing, Erdoğan told Trump that Turkey was ready to take over security in the town.
 In October, another Turkish offensive into north-eastern Syria began, after US President Trump ordered the withdrawal of US forces.
-According to Erdoğan, the operation was intended to expel the SDF from the border region as well as to create a 30 km-deep (20 mi) "safe zone" in Northern Syria where some of the 3.6 million Syrian refugees in Turkey would resettle.

-This intention was criticized as an attempt at ethnic cleansing, a criticism denied by the Turkish government who claimed they intended to "correct" the demographics that it alleges have been changed by the SDF.
+According to Erdoğan, the operation was intended to expel the SDF from the border region as well as to create a 30 km "safe zone" in Northern Syria where some of the 3.6 million Syrian refugees in Turkey would resettle.
+This intention was criticized as an attempt at ethnic cleansing, a criticism denied by the Turkish government, who said they intended to "correct" the demographics that they alleged have been changed by the SDF.
 Turkey began to appoint mayors in several northern Syrian towns in late 2019.

-A journalist team from CNN consisting of correspondent Clarissa Ward, producer Salma Abdelaziz and cinematographer Christopher Jackson filmed exclusively as civilians fled the offensive from the town of Ras al-Ain, Syria.
-CNN received an Emmy award for Outstanding Breaking News Coverage for their reporting.

-The prospects for Kurdish autonomy in the region severely diminished, because the Kurds were exposed to the Turkish-led offensive by the U.S. withdrawal and the Russia-backed Syrian government forces under Assad—whose commonality is enmity towards Turkey and Sunni rebel militias—regained their foothold in northeast Syria after the Kurds had to seek their help.
-In December 2019, various Kurdish faction that were historical rivals began to meet in order to work together more.
-Their stated reason was to stand together against Russia and Turkey more strongly if needed.
+The prospects for Kurdish autonomy in the region severely diminished, because the Kurds were exposed to the Turkish-led offensive by the U.S. withdrawal and the Russia-backed Syrian government forces under Assad—whose commonality is enmity towards Turkey and Sunni rebel militias—regaining their foothold in northeast Syria after the Kurds had to seek their help.
+In December 2019, various Kurdish factions that were historical rivals began to meet in order to work together more.
+Their stated reason was to stand together against Russia and Turkey if needed.
 The Russian government has informed the Kurdish factions that they should reconcile and come up with a unified set of demands to clarify to Russia.
 Various Kurdish factions blamed each other and their council for lack of progress.

+Following European criticism of the 2019 Turkish offensive into north-eastern Syria, Erdoğan threatened to open the borders for migrants to Europe, and to expel foreign jihadists in its custody.
+In June 2020, the Syria's permanent representative to the UN accused the US and Turkey of deliberately setting fire to agrarian crops at the Jazira Region in Syria.
+In March 2023, thousands protested at the town of Jindires against the Turkish-backed armed groups controlling the area, after the killing of four Kurdish men who were celebrating Nowruz.
+Jaish al-Sharqiya, a splinter group of Ahrar al-Sharqiya, were accused for the murders of the Kurdish men.